thoughtful-web/settings-page-wp/README.md

 ),
 ```

-You may include a file by path reference in the Section configuration using the "include" property, which accepts an absolute file path string.
+You may include a file by path reference in the Section configuration using the "include" value, which accepts an absolute file path string.
 Example:

 ```
 array(